What Is Tartar?

 The mildest form of gum disease is called gingivitis.
 It can usually be stopped and reversed if you brush, floss, use an antiseptic mouthwash, and get regular cleanings from your dentist.

 If not, it can get worse, to the point where pockets form between the gums and teeth and get infected by bacteria.
 That’s called periodontitis.
-Your immune system sends chemicals to fight back and they mix with bacteria and the stuff it puts out.
-The resulting stew can damage the bones and tissues that hold your teeth in place.
-Also, some studies link the bacteria in gum disease to heart disease and other health problems.
+Your immune system sends chemicals to fight back and they mix with bacteria.
+This can damage the bones and tissues that hold your teeth in place.
+Some studies link the bacteria in gum disease to heart disease and other health problems.

 Tips to Help Control Tartar